Mahendra14/ReactRouterSetup/README.md

 Completed the setup of the base react router project

 Made use of useParams hook to obtain parameters from the url

+use outlet from react-router-dom to wrap it over another component

+Made use of outlet to add a wrapper over the about pages